CCSI-Toolset/FOQUS/docs/source/chapt_vector_support/example1/Python_Model_Vectors_Handling.rst

    Figure 4: Specify minimum value of the input vector variable elements

-*Step 5*: In the next user interface prompt, enter 1 as the maximum value for the variable elements, shown in Figure 5, and click ok.
+*Step 5*: In the next user interface prompt, enter 1 as the maximum value for the variable elements, shown in Figure 5, and click Ok.

 .. figure:: ../figs/add_ip_vector_var_4.png
    :alt: Figure 5: Specify maximum value of the input vector variable elements